 My work consists of oil painting on both wood and canvas, as well as, mixed media drawings and prints.
 For several years now I have assembled images from the landscape of my mind that are constructed as psychological meditations.
 I consider these images to be separate pages taken from the same book.... a book that seeks an understanding for the mystery, chaos and complexity of life itself.....an ever-present concern that confronts all of humanity.
 The tumultuous condition of current human affairs and my own personal experiences in this life are what come to mind when I am at work in the studio.
-And, as a result, my anxiety, my concern, my confusion and my fear are all quietly on display.
-I am inclined to go to a dreamlike place in my mind where serenity and tranquility exist even as the world around me burns !
+Accordingly, my concerns, anxieties and fears, are on display in a dreamlike space in my mind where serenity and tranquility exist even as the world around me burns !

 " Mr. Parker's 'Meditations' are colorful yet pensive....hopeful yet somewhat dour. " ......ArtMatters Magazine, Fall 2007

 " Artists , I believe, serve as sensitive seismographs to reality.
 Through their art, even indirectly, they tell the story of the time they lived. " ......Lior Neiger , Israeli artist